 What Is Dogfighting?

-Although it is a felony offense in all 50 states, organized dogfighting still takes place in many parts of the country.
+Although it is a felony offense in all 50 states (plus D.C, Guam, Puerto Rico and the U.S. Virgin Islands), organized dogfighting still takes place in many parts of the country.
 Historical accounts date as far back as the 1750s, with professional fighting pits proliferating in the 1860s.

 As with any other illegal underground activity, it is impossible to determine how many people may be involved in dogfighting.
 Estimates based on fight reports in underground dogfighting publications, and on animals entering shelters bearing evidence of fighting, suggest that the number of people involved in dogfighting in the U.S. is in the tens of thousands.
 While organized dogfighting activity seemed to decline in the 1990s, many law enforcement and animal control officials feel that it has rebounded in recent years, with the Internet making it easier than ever for dogfighters to exchange information about animals and fights.